You can scrape a city block clean of its bricks and concrete and steel, but you can’t scrape it clean of its history.

 But this clip from 1887 shows that the hospital was not yet in the city limits.

 In 1887 Gould sold the hospital to the Sisters of Charity of the Incarnate Word of San Antonio, who had been staffing the hospital.
 The sisters renamed the Gould hospital “St. Joseph Infirmary.”
-In addition to railroad workers and their family members, the infirmary treated charity cases and nonrailroad paying patients.
+The infirmary treated railroad workers and their family members but also charity cases and nonrailroad paying patients.
 The rate for paying patients was ninety cents a day.

 In 1897 three doctors, among them Dr. Bacon Saunders (dean of Fort Worth Medical College), gave the infirmary two horses for its ambulance.